5 Steps to Perfect Run Form

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Look at a standard training plan for triathlon, and you’ll see a lot of runs focusing on speed and endurance, but few—if any—workouts dedicated to technique.
-That’s a massive mistake, says Amy Harrison, Athletic Trainer and Performance Coordinator at OhioHealth Sports Medicine.
+That’s a massive mistake, says Amy Harrison, Performance Coordinator at OhioHealth Sports Medicine.

 “Good form keeps you running healthy,” says Harrison.
 “Everyone focuses on performance rather than staying healthy, but you can’t perform well if you don’t make it to the starting line.”

 This is especially true for triathletes, who often see a breakdown in form in the transition from bike to run.
-According to a 2010 study by Australian researchers, half of triathletes display involuntary changes to their normal running mechanics after riding a bike.
+Multiple studies have found the majority of triathletes display involuntary changes to their normal running mechanics after riding a bike.
 These changes reduce running economy, create slower run times, and set the stage for injury.
 Most triathletes don’t realize these changes are taking place, so they continue to run the same way they always have, with nary a thought to technique.